Can AI Explain Your Moisturizer? Ours Can, Almost…

 Step 2: Ingredient Data from INCIDecoder

-• INCI name and aliases
+• INCI name + common aliases

-• Functional roles (e.g. humectant, preservative)
+• Functions (e.g., humectant, preservative)

 Step 3: Training ChatGPT as a Behavioral Prototype

-• “Is Ethylhexylglycerin suitable for sensitive skin?”
+• “Is Ethylhexylglycerin okay for sensitive skin?”

 UX + Error Handling

-• Unsupported questions
+• Unsupported queries

-• Debated safety claims
+• Debated claims (e.g., parabens, silicones)

 Phases: